ellnestam/Node-Digger/README.md

 Each command results in a respons.
 Either 'OK' or 'Not OK'.
 'Not OK' is used whenever there is a problem, i.e wrong botname, password or some other unrecoverable 'unknown' error.

 Under normal conditions 'OK' are sent by all commands except for look, which returns a small map of 3x3 chars.
+And 'next' which only returns 'OK' if you've traveled to the next mineral field (changed map).

 # The look command: